 But that didn’t scare me away from wanting to take pictures and even as a kid I always noticed patterns of light and colour (Lego, anybody?!?).
 I wanted to be a photographer and the thing I wanted MOST was an SLR camera.
 I just loved that feeling of waiting for a roll of film to be processed so I could see the pictures I’d captured.

-I live north of Kingston, Ontario in the country with my wife, son, daughter and dog (Wesley – not pictured) and love it here (well … all the lawn mowing, I’m not so keen on :).
+I live north of Kingston, Ontario in the country with my wife, son, daughter and dog (Wesley) and love it here (well … not so much all the lawn mowing :).

 • How did you become a wedding photographer?